greim/reglib/README.markdown

         return false;
     });

-This statement acts as a declaration that remains in effect for the lifetime of the page, even if popup links are continually being added and removed, just as
+The above statement acts as a declaration that remains in effect for the lifetime of the page, even if popup links are continually being added and removed, just as this:
-this:

     a.popup {
         color:green;